Optical Disc Archive: Software

 The commercial software suite is built around and uses open-source software primarily Java, Apache Tomcat, and the open source MariaDB.

 The OTA archival system is supported by a few 3rd party media asset management platforms notably Square Box.

 Commercial adoption of PetaSite

 Optical (since 2012)

-In 2009 RaceTech, UK Sony delivered an XDCAM disc based data archive solution which aims to improve the operational workflow between the "at track" OB trucks and the central headquarters operation. allowed RaceTech to digitally record and archive over 1,400 professional horse race days, which equates to in excess of 9,000 races and over 7,000 hours of recorded material in the UK every year.
+In 2009, Sony delivered an XDCAM disc based data archive solution to RaceTech, UK, which aims to improve the operational workflow between the "at track" OB trucks and the central headquarters operation.
+This allowed RaceTech to digitally record and archive over 1,400 professional horse race days, which equates to in excess of 9,000 races and over 7,000 hours of recorded material in the UK every year.

 In 2016 Nagoya Television Broadcasting Co., Ltd. adopted the second generation of the PetaSite system for Digibeta and HDCAM digital archival.